 Textbook behaviors that give away that your attachment style is insecure/anxious

-You are preoccupied with fears of abandonment, often play the martyr, and you have difficulty leaving relationships even when they have become hurtful and toxic.
+You are preoccupied with fears of abandonment, often play the martyr, and have difficulty leaving relationships even when they have become hurtful and toxic.
 You are suspicious and have difficulty trusting.
-You tend to become really clingy when you feel distress, but if someone comes close, then you get worried that they will not stay.
-You can overwhelm the people who love you by your constant need for reassurance and you doubt them even if they give you no reason to.
-You are hypervigilant and hypersensitive in identifying threats, but you have a hard time switching your attachment system off, (interwoven in your nervous system) and soothing yourself once you are triggered.
+You tend to become clingy when you feel distressed, but if someone comes close, you get worried that they will not stay.
+You can overwhelm the people who love you by your constant need for reassurance, and you doubt them even if they give you no reason to.
+You are hypervigilant and hypersensitive in identifying threats.
+Still, you have a hard time switching your attachment system off (interwoven in your nervous system) and soothing yourself once triggered.

 How did you end up with an insecure/anxious attachment style?

-You were probably what they would describe as a “colicky baby” because you were not responded to when you cried, and your cry signal lost its’ ability to switch off.
-Your primary caregiver probably experienced some anxiety about their ability to nurture, and your mirror neurons incorporated that anxiety into your brain architecture.
-Your primary caregivers were loving toward you, but they lacked consistency.
+You may have been a “colicky baby” because you were not responded to when you cried, and your cry signal lost its’ ability to switch off.
+Your primary caregiver probably experienced some anxiety about their nurturing ability, and your mirror neurons incorporated that anxiety into your brain architecture.
+Your primary caregivers loved you, but they lacked consistency.
 Therefore, you developed a sense of anticipatory anxiety, not knowing if and when your loved ones would respond to you and be emotionally available and there for you.

-If we could look inside a person with insecure/anxious attachment style
+If we could look inside a person with an insecure/anxious attachment style

 Persons with an insecure/anxious attachment style go through life with more than an average sense of self-doubt.
-They tend to seek approval and reassurance from outside sources, not realizing that this will never fill the void of the approval that they do not give themselves.
-They seldom anticipate that a loved one will meet their needs, but even when someone does, or tries to, their internal fears make them sabotage the relationship.
-They tend to have positive views of others and can display great relational patterns, but deep down they rarely give themselves the benefit of the doubt.
-They feel angry at their partner when their perception tells them that the partner doesn’t appreciate them, even if they do.
+They seek approval and reassurance from outside sources, not realizing that this will never fill the void of the approval they do not give themselves.
+They seldom anticipate that a loved one will meet their needs, but even when someone does or tries to, their internal fears make them sabotage the relationship.
+They tend to have positive views of others and can display great relational patterns, but deep down, they rarely give themselves the benefit of the doubt.
+They feel angry when their perception tells them that the partner doesn’t appreciate them, even if they do.

 Insecure/disorganized attachment style details